nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="ramp"></a>Ramp proposal

-Optionally, an impossible city could have:
+Optionally, an Impossible City could have:
   * **no stairways**, no stairs, and no steps &mdash; (don't squander floor space)
   * **no elevators** &mdash; (at $100,000 or more each)
   * **no escalators**

-In this scenario, the only way to go "upstairs" or "downstairs" in an impossible city would be by using:
+In this scenario, the only way to go "upstairs" or "downstairs" in an Impossible City would be by using:
   * flights of **wheelchair ramps**
   * hallway ramps
   * sidewalk ramps